 If something is less available to us, we want it more.

 Read on as we cover what scarcity is, how it’s been proven, what examples support the principle, and how you use this principle to your advantage in your email campaigns.

 Hurry!
 The information within this article expires tonight!

 Just kidding.
-But, most likely, that made you want to read this article even more—it’s the power of scarcity.
+But that made you want to read this article even more—it’s the power of scarcity.
 Once something becomes less available, achievable, or reachable to us, we’re driven to want the item that much more.

 Scarcity works well because it restricts our freedom and choice, which is something we never want to bare.
 We hate to lose the freedoms we already have.
 That’s why, when faced with a limitation on something we desire, or even something we didn’t want in the first place, our response is outright defiance.
 We’ll do everything we can to reach that unachievable goal, or purchase that now desirable product.

 The logic behind this principle shows how powerful scarcity can be, and how much more persuasive your email design can be when this social tool is implemented correctly.

 The principle of scarcity has been researched, tested, observed, and most importantly, proven many times throughout the years by experienced psychologists.
 However, for our discussion today, we’ve chosen to feature one of the most noteworthy studies, the terrible twos study.